TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 step simulation :: #0fbd8c
 ```

-This block steps the physics simulation.
+This block increases the physics simulation by one step forward in time.
 You should put it in your game loop or tick event.
 It implicitly takes the deltatime, max sub steps, and current target framerate.
 The higher the framerate, the higher quality your physics simulation will be.

 ```scratch
 set max substeps (10) :: #0fbd8c